apache/druid/docs/content/Druid-Personal-Demo-Cluster.md

 **`http://IPAddressDruidMaster:8082/druid/v3/demoServlet`**

-As you can see from the image below, there are default values in the Dimensions and Granularity fields.
+As you can see from the image below, there are doc_page values in the Dimensions and Granularity fields.
 Clicking **Execute** will produce a basic query result.
 ![Demo Query Interface](images/demo/query-1.png)

 1. Note: when the Query is in running the **Execute** button will be disabled and read: **Fetching…**